 Final exams typically take place on the last day of each session – times will not be confirmed until Summer School starts.

-Important: there are no exceptions to taking the exams at the given time and date and this should be taken into account when booking your flights home.
+Important: there are no exceptions to taking the exams at the given time and date and this should be taken into account when making your travel arrangements.

-If you experience serious illness or other major problems which you consider to have affected your academic performance, you should provide the Programmes Team with details in writing, along with any other relevant evidence.
+If you experience serious illness or other major problems which you consider to have affected your academic performance, please contact us and provide us with the details in writing, along with any other relevant evidence.

 For Imperial College policy relating to mitigating circumstances, and other undergraduate guidelines, please see the College website.